 Like that finely tailored, red lace dress, I have fully indulged in an experience that is rare, like a vacation straight into to a historical fairy tale with all its ups and downs.
 Monaco is one of the last vestige of monarchy, which has progressively receded as a form of government over the last couple hundred years.
-We have evolved beyond it.
-Regardless of how much I may love some of the individual people who bear titles, it is my opinion that celebrity, status and governorship should not belong to those who are simply born into fortunate circumstances because their relatives claimed a land for theirs.
-Along the same lines, religion will one day be a thing of the past.
-We have evolved beyond it.
+We have evolved beyond it in the same way that we have evolved beyond religions.
 The spiritual dimensions need not be accessed through ritual or priest.
 The kingdom of heaven is within and it is within every being in this universe.
 The castles and monuments will soon stand empty, like galleries for visitors.
 A reminder of how people used to live and customs that used to take place.
 I’m all for preserving history and custom, if it serves the world.
 But those practices that do not will be replaced.
 It is only a matter of time.
 The universe wills it to so.
 For nothing can halt the momentum of expansion.
 I have indulged in this experience with nostalgia from the perspective of watching something that will soon be gone, appreciating it for what it once was.
 I would celebrate the disappearance of some parts of it, other parts of it I will miss.